avlacatus/fii-admis/README.md

 ```

+- Parsing - The two files are parsed and each line is converted into an instance of either `Candidate` or `AdmissionResult` java class.
+This task is performed by the parametrized type `EntityFormatter` which specifies the behavior for converting a line of text into a `Candidate`/`AdmissionResult` (reading from the database) or for converting a `Candidate`/`AdmissionResult` instance into a String which will be saved into the disk file(writing into the database).
+- The **CRUD** operations over the databases are performed by an abstraction layer called `EntityDAO`.
+The `EntityDAO` component handles:

+*creating* new objects (uses the formatter and then stores the result to the file)

+*reading* (uses the formatter to interpret the data from the file and created corresponding java objects)

+*updating* (identifies the corresponding line from the database and replaces it with the string version of the new instance)

+*deleting* (identifies the corresponding line from the file and removes it)

-The results can be visualized via the web interface, the web service, in the json format, or in the PDF format, by clicking on a link (http://fii-admis-restservice-dt5dd3kc2v.elasticbeanstalk.com/admission_results.pdf).
+The admission results can be visualized via the web interface, the web service, in the json format, or in the PDF format, by clicking on a link (http://fii-admis-restservice-dt5dd3kc2v.elasticbeanstalk.com/admission_results.pdf).

 Phase 2